Equipment & Facility Design for Risk Zones

 • Facility layout maps with risk zone designations

-Flow control documentation for personnel, product, and waste
+Documentation on personnel, product, and waste flow control

 Implementation Roadmap